syncfusion-content/document-processing-docs/Document-Processing/PowerPoint/PowerPoint-Library/NET/Security.md

 ## Decrypting the PowerPoint Presentation

-Essential Presentation provides ability to remove the encryption from the PowerPoint Presentation.
+Essential&reg; Presentation provides ability to remove the encryption from the PowerPoint Presentation.
 You can decrypt a PowerPoint Presentation by opening it with the password.

 **Opening** **the** **Encrypted** **PowerPoint** **Presentation**